biicode/docs/reference/commands/cpp_commands.rst

 	[100%] Built target your_user_name_block_cpp_block

 ``bii cpp:configure``: Configure your project
 ---------------------------------------------
 If you have configured your hive as a C/C++ project and you want to develop in cpp language, this command helps you!
 Enter it and configure your hive like an cpp project.
-It invokes cpp cross compiler and you are ready to start with your cpp.
+It invokes cpp compiler and you are ready to start with your cpp.

 .. code-block:: bash